What Do Customer Service Representative Do?

 The states with the most job growth for Customer Service Representative are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Minnesota, or Massachusetts.
 These states have the worst job growth for this type of profession.

-Salary for a Customer Service Representative
+How Much Does a Customer Service Representative Make?

-The average yearly salary of a Customer Service Representative ranges between $22,140 and $55,310.
+The salary for Customer Service Representatives ranges between about $22,140 and $55,310 a year.

 Customer Service Representatives who work in District of Columbia, Massachusetts, or Connecticut, make the highest salaries.